LukeShead/Project-and-Diss/README.md

 Robot will be able to follow conversations with a student

-Robot will be able to add personal insights into a conversations.
+Robot will be able to use personal insights in a conversation.

-Conduct experiements with different students.

 Robot able to recognise signs of unhealthy wellbeing.

 Robot able to offer support and directions for professional help.

+Conduct experiements with different students for testing.

 ### Features for the project.